When suspicion turns into panic, slow the conversation down before it becomes an accusation.

 Suspecting that your girlfriend is cheating can make everything feel urgent.
 You may want to confront her immediately, check her phone, message the other person, or end the relationship before you have to feel any more uncertainty.

 Pause first.
-You do not need to ignore your instincts, but you do need to protect yourself from acting on panic.
+Your instincts deserve attention, and panic needs boundaries.
 The next step is to get calm enough to separate facts from fear and decide what kind of conversation is safe and useful.

 Looking through someone’s private accounts, tracking them, threatening them, or trying to trap them may make the relationship more painful and less safe.
 It can also make it harder to have an honest conversation later.